 This accreditation will expire shortly, which has prompted us to carry out a review this year.
 This natural lapsing of the CT Standard also provided us with the opportunity to consider our requirements under the Government’s new Energy Savings Opportunity Scheme (ESOS), which supports the EU Energy Efficiency Directive (EED).

 Following our review, we have taken the decision to pursue accreditation under the ISO 50001 system run by the International Organisation for Standardisation (ISO).

 Achieving this standard will automatically ensure compliance with ESOS/EED.

 Our energy management team will provide the necessary reports that will be assessed against the standard.
 A key benefit will be the international dimension of ISO, which reflects our global development, as there will be no need for any further auditing systems

 ENERGY EFFICIENCY AND CO2 EMISSIONS

-We continue to encourage our head office teams to use video conferencing (VC) facilities and last year invested in increased facilities to save on both domestic and international travel.
-We have ensured that there will be purpose built VC rooms as part of the head office refurbishment programme.
+At our Head Offices we continue to encourage our teams to use video or audio conferencing facilities to save on both domestic and international travel, and we have ensured that there will be purpose built video-conferencing rooms as part of the Head Office refurbishment programme.